Primary Progressive Aphasia

 Continuing Education Activity

-Aphasia is the inability to vocalize or understand spoken or written language.
-Primary progressive aphasia refers to the group of neurodegenerative diseases showing gradual speech and language impairment as the primary presenting symptom without significant cognitive, physical, or behavioral components.
-Although aphasia is usually the sudden onset of deficits in expressing or understanding language, such as in stroke, primary progressive aphasia involves the gradual impairment of these functions.
-This activity reviews the evaluation and management of progressive nonfluent aphasia and highlights the role of the interprofessional team in improving care for patients with this condition.
+Aphasia is the inability to understand, formulate, or vocalize spoken or written language.
+Primary progressive aphasia (PPA) refers to the group of neurodegenerative diseases showing gradual speech and language impairment as the primary presenting symptom without significant cognitive, physical, or behavioral components.

 Objectives:

-• Identify the etiology and epidemiology of progressive nonfluent aphasia.
+• Identify the signs and symptoms suggestive of primary progressive aphasia.

 Introduction

-Aphasia is a language disorder caused by damage in a specific brain area that controls language expression and comprehension.
-Primary progressive aphasia (PPA) refers to the group of neurodegenerative diseases showing gradual speech and language impairment as the primary presenting symptom without significant cognitive, physical, or behavioral components.[1]
-Although aphasia has a sudden onset of deficits, such as in stroke, PPA involves gradual impairment of these functions.
+Aphasia is a language disorder arising from damage to a specific brain area controlling language comprehension, formulation, and expression.
+Primary progressive aphasia (PPA) refers to a group of neurodegenerative diseases in which gradual speech and language impairment are the primary presenting symptoms, unaccompanied by marked cognitive, physical, or behavioral changes.[1]
+Classic aphasia occurring after conditions such as stroke develops abruptly, but PPA has a gradual onset.

-Regarding clinical advances, recent studies have enabled better characterization and differentiation based on linguistic and nonlinguistic profiles of PPA patients.
-Regarding neuroimaging, techniques such as diffusion imaging and resting-state fMRI allow us to go beyond distinct patterns of focal gray matter atrophy to a deeper understanding of the effects of his PPA on changes in structural and functional connectivity.
-Finally, despite significant advances in PPA, clinicopathological consensus on pathology is still far from conclusive.
-Nevertheless, improved characterization of PPA may positively impact patient management.
+PPA characterization and differentiation based on linguistic and nonlinguistic profiles are now easier to accomplish due to extensive research.
+Advanced neuroimaging techniques like diffusion-weighted imaging (DWI) and resting-state functional magnetic resonance imaging (fMRI) allow healthcare providers to go beyond distinct focal gray matter atrophy patterns to a deeper understanding of PPA's effects on structural and functional connectivity changes.
+However, despite significant diagnostic advances, a clear consensus on its pathology remains elusive.
+Nevertheless, improved PPA characterization may positively impact patient management.

-Fluent aphasia refers to deficits related to comprehension and is usually associated with Wernicke's brain area pathologies.
-In contrast, nonfluent aphasias produce a failure in language expression, written or verbal, and are often associated with pathologies in Broca's brain area.
-Although the general concept of a primary progressive language impairment disease process without cognitive effects was first described in the 1890s by Pick and Serieux, it wasn't until the 1980s that PPA was coined and was further explored by Mesulam.[2][3]
-It was initially called slowly progressive aphasia but was later replaced by the Primary progressive aphasia (PPA) name.[4]
+Fluent aphasia refers to deficits related to comprehension and is usually associated with Wernicke brain area pathologies.
+In contrast, nonfluent aphasias produce a failure in written or verbal language expression and are often associated with Broca brain area lesions.
+The general concept of a primary progressive language impairment disease process without cognitive effects was first described in the 1890s by Pick and Serieux.
+However, Mesulam is presently credited for exploring "slowly progressive aphasia" and coining its name in the 1980s.[2]
+"Slowly progressive aphasia" was later renamed in the literature as "primary progressive aphasia."[3]

 Etiology

-The nfvPPA is the most variable of the PPAs and lacks clinicopathologic associations.[7]
-GRN (granulin) gene mutations on chromosome 17q21.31, which encodes for a protein called progranulin, have been identified in two families with PPA.[14]
-These mutations have been associated with behavioral variants of frontotemporal lobe dementias.
+NfvPPA is the most variable of the PPAs and lacks clinicopathologic associations.
+GRN gene mutations on chromosome 17q21.31, which encodes for a protein called "progranulin," have been identified in 2 families with PPA.[14]
+These mutations are associated with bvFTD.

-SvPPA is nearly always associated with underlying TDP-43-C pathological aggregates (75–100% in clinicopathological correlation series), and for the remainder of patients, most often with FTD tau.[8][10]
+SvPPA is nearly always associated with underlying TDP-43-C pathological aggregates found in 75–100% of cases in clinicopathological correlation series.
+This variant is most often associated with FTD tau in the remainder of patients.
+SvPPA is most consistently associated with left (dominant) temporal lobe pathology.[15]

-LvPPA is most often caused by AD pathology in as many as 95% of cases.[8][10][15]
-It is considered one of the possible focal and early onset presentations of AD, even if other pathological profiles have been more rarely described, including Lewy body dementia, TDP-43, and tau.[16][10]
+LvPPA is most often caused by Alzheimer disease pathology in as many as 95% of cases.[16]
+This condition is recognized as one of the potential focal and early-onset presentations of Alzheimer disease, although other pathological profiles such as Lewy body dementia, TDP-43, and tau have been less commonly reported.[17]

 Epidemiology